beardeer/amazon_buybuybuy_bot/README.md

 5)  run!

 ToDo:
-1) add a manual login mode so F2A can work
+1) add a manual login mode so 2FA can work
-2) replce timer with something like isDisplayed
+2) (maybe) replace timer with something like isDisplayed

 ref:
 1) https://github.com/SebaLG/amazon-python-bot